webflorist/htmlfactory/README.md

 The second way to customize HtmlFactory's output is by using decorators.
 Decorators are classes, that define themselves, which _Elements_ they are eligible to process.
 You can for example create a decorator, that adds a CSS-class to all ButtonElements.
 Decorators are also a great way to apply frontend-framework-specific modifications (e.g. add the `form-control`-class to field-elements when using bootstrap as the frontend-framework).
 The decorator itself can also state, which frontend-framework it supports and is then only used, if the `frontend_framework` config-string corresponds to this setting.

-Decorators must expand the abstract class `Nicat\HtmlFactory\Decorators\Abstracts\Decorator`, forcing it to implement the following abstract methods:
+Decorators must expand the abstract class `Webflorist\HtmlFactory\Decorators\Abstracts\Decorator`, forcing it to implement the following abstract methods:

 Method | Description
 -------|--------
 **getSupportedFrameworks**() | Should return an array of frontend-framework-ids (e.g. 'bootstrap').
 Optionally you can also specify the version prefixed with a colon (e.g. 'bootstrap:3').
 The decorator will only be applied, if the current value for the config-setting `frontend_framework` is represented in this array.
 If you want the decorator to be applied regardless of the frontend-framework, simply return an empty array here.
 **getSupportedElements**() | Should return an array of FQCNs of any element- or component-classes, that should be processed by this decorator.
 This also applies to all child-classes of the stated class-names.
-(E.g. If you return `Nicat\HtmlFactory\Elements\Abstact\Element` in this array, the decorator would be applied to ALL elements or components generated with HtmlFactory.
+(E.g. If you return `Webflorist\HtmlFactory\Elements\Abstact\Element` in this array, the decorator would be applied to ALL elements or components generated with HtmlFactory.
 **decorate**() | This is the main method to perform the desired modifications to the element, which accessible via `$this->element`.

 ##### Registering Decorators